 When undergoing bracing treatment your mouth undergoes many changes.
 Your gums and teeth move.
 Orthodontic treatment involves the movement of biological material.
 If this is not supervised or done correctly leads to a possible irreversible and very expensive damage such as tooth and gum loss, changed bites, and other issues.

-The AAO Cometh
+The AAO Opinion

-The American Association of Orthodontists (AAO) are very worried about Direct-to-Consumer braces.
+The American Association of Orthodontists (AAO) is very worried about Direct-to-Consumer braces.
 They do not conform to any industry standards and fall short when patient issues arise.
 The AAO site lack of supervision as the main concern among others.

 Contact us Today